Panasonic G85 vs LX100 II

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the G85).

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the G85 emerges as the winner of the contest (13 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G85 and the Panasonic LX100 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the G85 or the LX100 II perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.